 GPS Coordinates of our cottages: S 13˚ 22’ 37.7” E 31˚ 37’ 05.6”

-Malama Umoyo is within the Lower Lupande Area, about 45km from Mfuwe and 135km from Petauke.
-From both sides you can reach Malama Umoyo.
-The area is still unspoiled, wild, remote, rural and without tourists.
-Here you will find a true wildlife experience, with Malama Umoyo as your home stay cottage in the bush.
-Nearby is the entrance to the park (Lusangazi Gate), but also in Malama you will see lots of wild animals, wandering between the River and the Chindeni Hills.
-Malama even has its own hot water springs attracting their own flora and fauna.
+Malama Umoyo is about 45km (2 hour drive) from Mfuwe and 135km ( 5 hour drive) from Petauke.
+The area is still unspoiled, wild, remote, rural and with few tourists.
+Malama Umoyo provides you a home stay cottage in the bush for a true wildlife experience.
+The SLNP is nearby but also in Malama you will see lots of wild animals, wandering between the River and the Chindeni Hills.

 Driving from either Petauke or Mfuwe to Malama is a once in a lifetime experience.